fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 The <i>target</i> parameter tells the compiler which ECMAScript version the generated JavaScript should be generated into.
 ES6 is supported by most browsers and therefore is a good and pretty safe option.

-<i>outDir</i> tells where the compiled result should be placed.
+<i>outDir</i> tells where the compiled code should be placed.

 <i>module</i> tells the compiler that we want to use <i>commonjs</i> modules in compiled code, so the code uses _require_ instead of _import_ that is not supported in older Node.js versions such as the version 10.

 <i>strict</i> is actually a shorthand to include multiple separate options:
 <i>noImplicitAny, noImplicitThis, alwaysStrict, strictBindCallApply, strictNullChecks, strictFunctionTypes and strictPropertyInitialization</i>.
-These all guide our coding style use TypeScript features more strictly, <i>noImplicitAny</i> restricts implicit setting for any, which happens for example if you don't type the expected variables of a function.
+These all guide our coding style to use TypeScript features more strictly.
+The most important for us is perhaps the already familiar [noImplicitAny](https://www.typescriptlang.org/v2/en/tsconfig#noImplicitAny) that restricts implicitly setting type <i>any</i>, which happens for example if you don't type the expected parameters of a function.
 The rest of the options can all be studied more closely on the [tsconfig documentation](https://www.typescriptlang.org/v2/en/tsconfig#strict).
 Using <i>strict</i> is suggested by the official documentation.

-<i>noUnusedLocals</i> gives an error if a local variable is unused and </i>noUnusedParameters</i> when a function has unused parameters.
+<i>noUnusedLocals</i> gives an error if a local variable is unused and <i>noUnusedParameters</i> when a function has unused parameters.

-<i>noFallthroughCasesInSwitch</i> gives an error if a _switch - case_ is used without a fallthrough possibility (falling to a case does not _return_ or _break_ the evaluation of the switch).
+<i>noFallthroughCasesInSwitch</i> ensures that in a _switch case_ each case ends to _return_ or _break_ statement.

 <i>esModuleInterop</i> allows interaperability between commonJS and ES Modules, see more [in documentation](https://www.typescriptlang.org/v2/en/tsconfig#esModuleInterop).

-Now that we have our preferred configuration set, let's continue by installing _express_ and of course also _@types/express_.
-Since this is a real project, which is intended to be grown over time, it might be useful to use eslint from the beginning, so that no extra refactoring or rewriting is needed later on if these are added afterwards.
-We should also put So let's also install _eslint_, _@typescript-eslint/eslint-plugin_ and _@typescript-eslint/parser_.
+Now that we have our preferred configuration set, let's continue by installing <i>express</i> and of course also <i>@types/express</i>.
+Since this is a real project, which is intended to be grown over time we will use eslint from thevery  beginning:

 ```sh
 npm install express
 npm install --save-dev eslint @types/express @typescript-eslint/eslint-plugin @typescript-eslint/parser
 ```

-Now our _package.json_ should look something like this:
+Now our <i>package.json</i> should look something like this:

 ```json
 {